- Admissions & Aid

 The St. Thomas Aquinas Admissions Office has a rolling admissions process that accepts applications year-round for both the fall and spring semesters and sends decisions within two weeks.
 While there is no deadline, we encourage you to complete your application in a timely manner.

-For those applying for 2024, please submit your application on the Common Application page.
 The SAT/ACT requirement for Spring/Fall 2024 is waived, and we are test-optional.
-You may submit test scores if you have them, but we evaluate all students and no preference is given either way.
+You may submit test scores if you have them, but we evaluate all students equally and no preference is given either way.

 Graduate REQUIREMENTS & Applications